Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-1.md

         - $ref: '#/components/schemas/FilmVehicles'

 ```
-    Now we have our first Request, Response and Schema definitions for our first API call to get a films data via the films endpoint, but no way of connecting the two together.
+Now we have our first Request, Response and Schema definitions for our first API call to get a film's data via the films endpoint, but no way of connecting the two together.
 However, before we move on to fixing that let's take a good long look at what we've just placed in our openapi.yaml file.

-    starting with an initial declaration below:
+Starting with an initial declaration below:

 ```yaml
 openapi: 3.0.0